VLA-Reasoner: Empowering Vision-Language-Action Models with Reasoning via Online Monte Carlo Tree Search: Introduction

 Vision-Language-Action models (VLAs) \cite{kim2024openvla,black2024pi0visionlanguageactionflowmodel,team2024octo} leverage the grounded perception and commonsense reasoning of large, pre-trained vision–language models (VLMs) to advance general-purpose robot manipulation.
 Within a supervised imitation learning paradigm, they map visual observations and natural-language instructions directly to sequences of low-level actions using extensive robot demonstration datasets \cite{collaborationOpenXEmbodimentRobotic2024a,rt12022arxiv,walke2023bridgedata}.
 By decoupling task specification from policy learning, VLAs adapt to diverse manipulation scenarios via language prompts and image conditions.
 Recent results show stronger generalization across object categories and environments, and reduced dependence on explicit task engineering, positioning VLAs as a promising route toward scalable embodied intelligence \cite{black2024pi0visionlanguageactionflowmodel,intelligence2025pi05visionlanguageactionmodelopenworld}.

 However, current VLAs also face critical limitations.
 As the action prediction of VLAs fundamentally relies on direct mappings from short-horizon environment states to actions, they remain fragile during deployment.
 This short-sighted prediction discards long-horizon sequential dependencies, becoming a primary cause of incremental deviations across tasks and environments.
 Consequently, the accuracy and exploration capability of VLAs are significantly constrained.
-This raises a core question: \emph{"Can VLAs explore the long-horizon future influence of actions at test time, and decide the optimal action?"}
+This raises a core question: \emph{``Can VLAs explore the long-horizon future influence of actions at test time, and decide the optimal action?''}

-To this end, we propose a plug-in framework named \method that empowers off-the-shelf VLAs with the ability to foresee future states via test-time scaling.
-Our proposed \method can effectively mitigate the incremental deviations of VLAs caused by the lack of considering future impact (\Cref{fig:teaser}).
+To this end, we propose a plug-in framework named \method that empowers off-the-shelf VLAs with the ability to foresee future states via test-time scaling (\Cref{fig:teaser}).
 Specifically, \method samples and rolls out possible action trajectories to generate future states via a world model, where the future states and corresponding actions can reflect the potential outcomes.
 To enhance search efficiency, we employ MCTS to handle the expansive action space, in which step-wise VLA predictions seed the root node.
 We introduce a KDE-based confidence distribution that samples candidates in MCTS from an expert-like prior, reducing redundant VLA queries while preserving exploration.
-Since sparse task feedback arrives only at episode ending, we design an offline reward shaping strategy to evaluate intermediate states in MCTS, providing dense feedback signals that correct deviations with stable long-horizon guidance. \method effectively improves the reasoning capability of VLAs in long-horizon trajectory tasks, through enabling structured exploration in expansive action spaces and foreseeing the potential outcomes of the current action.
+Since sparse task feedback arrives only at episode ending, we design an offline value estimation strategy to evaluate intermediate states in MCTS, providing dense feedback signals that correct deviations with stable long-horizon guidance. \method effectively improves the reasoning capability of VLAs in long-horizon trajectory tasks through enabling structured exploration in expansive action spaces and foreseeing the potential outcomes of the current action.

-Our method significantly delivers consistent gains in both simulation and on real robots.
+Our method delivers consistent gains in both simulation and on real robots.
 On the LIBERO benchmark, wrapping a modest baseline VLA with \method lifts it beyond competing VLAs.
 In real-world deployments, our approach achieves higher success rates compared to popular VLAs fine-tuned with a few demonstrations, indicating stronger generalization and adaptivity at test time.
 Our contributions are summarized as follows:

 \begin{itemize} \item We propose a plug-in framework named \method that empowers VLAs with structured reasoning to address their incremental deviations during deployment.